 Jouer Cosmetics was the first beauty brand to have an account on the platform, making founder Christina Zilber an early adopter.
 Brands like OPI, Glow Recipe, Boxy Charm and ReVive Skincare, too, were active and hosting rooms early on (though don’t hold accounts).

 The latest and biggest news at Clubhouse is the unveiling of a payment option, which began rolling out on Wednesday of last week.
-Users can now click on a button to send each other money.
+Users can now click on a button to send each other funds.

 “As we grow and as we think about funding our business, we really want to align our business model with that of the creators, to help them make money and to help them thrive on the platform, so that we’re only growing if all of you are growing,” said Paul Davison — who cofounded Clubhouse with Rohan Seth in March 2020 — during the app’s weekly Sunday town hall meeting.